Race Recap: Peaks & Trails

 After collecting my bib, checking in my bag, and a good chat with some other runners, I did a quick running warm-up followed by some running drills.

-Watching the fast runners disappear into the landscape around you is really interesting to watch.
-You can’t help but think “who have gone out too hard?”
+Watching the fast runners disappear into the landscape around you is interesting to watch.
+You can’t help but think “Who has gone out too hard?”

 Just before hitting the first challenging hill, I passed my Tom.
 Needless to say, I blew him a kiss, it does, however, look like he caught me by surprise.

-At the 5.5km is the first hill that can take you by surprise if you have never run this event before.
-You essential climb the base of Mt Sturgeon, before hugging the mountain and then heading over to the hiking track.
+The 5.5km is the first hill that can take you by surprise if you have never run this event before.
+You essentially climb the base of Mt Sturgeon, before hugging the mountain and then heading over to the hiking track.

-This year, I decided to pack my poles and using this up this climb really helped me to stay focus and supported.
+This year, I decided to pack my poles and using this up this climb helped me to stay focused and supported.

 Taking in some food and water, I was starting to get hot.
 I took off my head buff and pulled up my sleeves.
-I should have worn a short sleeve top.
+I should have worn a short-sleeved top.
 Oh well, that’s the thing with hindsight.

-Having had the lead runner of the 21km fly past me, I thought to myself, gez I wish I was that fast, he honestly makes it look so easy.
+Having had the lead runner of the 21km fly past me, I thought to myself, geez I wish I was that fast, he honestly makes it look so easy.

 One of the great things about the ascent of Sturgeon, is you get to see the lead runners on their descent from the mountain peak.
 They don’t even look like they have broken a sweat.

-Grabbing just one pole I fast hiked my way up the mountain, passing many of those speedsters that went too hard at the start.
-That’s the beauty of starting at the back of the pack you watch those who speed unravels.
+Grabbing just one pole I fast-hiked my way up the mountain, passing many of those speedsters that went too hard at the start.
+That’s the beauty of starting at the back of the pack you watch those who speed unravel.

 On my descent, I passed one of my fellow running friends Jess.
 She doesn’t feel confident on downhills, while I, on the other hand, find it one of my strong suits.